Thursday 18 July 2019

 Disassembly of the dynamo section;

 The magnet is brittle and is pressed into a soft metal enclosure that has water excluding greased lip.
 There is also a waxed cardboard washer protector shown with intellectual property details printed on it.
 It is not necessary to move the wiring and it is best avoided doing that unless there is an issue with continuity or insulation.
+The enamel insulation on the wire will be brittle and flake off if moved if is particularly old, because enamel changed in, I guess 1950s or during WW2 and was made of a more flexible material that could be stripped by heating rather than by scrapping.

-I have used a mole wrench to hold the shaft by the not threaded flat sides, a 15mm ring spanner for the nuts on the shaft, and a 5mm nut-spinner for the 8BA nuts that hold the dynamo section together (the 5mm sockets I have are too fat).
+I have used a mole wrench to hold the shaft by the not threaded flat sides, a 15 mm ring spanner for the nuts on the shaft, and a 5 mm nut-spinner for the 8 BA nuts that hold the dynamo section together (the 5 mm sockets I have are too fat so I needed to buy another) but what I had would have fitted a different hub.
 The magnet has 20 poles in this picture.

 I have wiped to clean the surfaces then rubbed the surfaces with grease.
 I have also pushed the coil a little way out of the magnet it moves too easily it should be difficult to move, indicating that the magnet has weakened over time.
-But turns out that the output current is correct so the magnet is okay.
+But turns out that the output current is about right so the magnet is okay.

 The bearing can be seen the adjustment can be made from inside or also the adjustment can be made with the dynamo section assembled using the remote adjuster picture on the bottom left corner of the tray of parts.
 I recommend that the variable gear section be opened and checked, but if you are not going to touch the variable gear section, ensure that this bearing is adjusted correctly.